Automated Campaign Finance Compliance

 Answer @ 50:29 Every committee is set up with its own private blockchain, so there aren’t scalability issues like there would be on a public blockchain.
 This is possible thanks to BlockApps STRATO private chains, which is one of the big reasons we chose it for 4US.

 from Christine Orich at Hickman Becker Bingham Ledesma LLP (among others): How does the system handle DYNAMIC DATA and RULE CHANGES and as they evolve?

-Answer @ 52:14 4US can update as soon as new rules arrive by updating the governance and smart contracts in the network – this is true whether its a regulatory changes, new info, or new donation methods (e.g. venmo)
+Answer @ 52:14 4US can update as soon as new rules arrive by updating the governance and smart contracts in the network – this is true whether it’s a regulatory change, new info, or new donation methods (e.g., Venmo)

 More @ 55:14 YES – campaign finance rules will definitely evolve and change soon – so 4US being first into the space and flexible about it is the right approach

 EVEN MORE @ 55:51, in fact, regulators will embrace a real-time tool like this (and use it to devise/analyze rule changes themselves)